HAbitsLab/habits_lab_webpage/README.md

     - The top 5 will show on home screen, the others will show when "All news" link is selected.

 > REMEMBER TO BUILD WITH `hugo` COMMAND AND PUSH TO SUBMODULE TO DEPLOY CHANGES
+> Github actions CI pipeline set up to build and deploy site when any changes pushed to master
+> :warning: **All changed pushed to master will trigger GitHub action to rebuild and deploy site**